-With years of experience installing, servicing and maintaining sprinkler systems we’re ready to handle any aspect of your sprinkler service needs and utilize the newest technology in water conservation for both high-tech and user-friendly controllers.
+With years of sprinkler installation experience, Evergreen Sprinkler is ready to handle any aspect of your sprinkler service needs and utilize the newest technology in water conservation for both high-tech and user-friendly controllers.

 Whether installing new landscaping or carefully preserving your existing landscape, our highly trained and conscientious crews treat your home like their own.

 We install only products that have a reasonable expectation of superior performance.
 This does not mean that we insist on the most elaborate product, but we do demand solid, reliable products from our manufacturers.
 Our customers rely on us to select materials in their best interest, knowing we will strive for a better product at a reasonable price.

 It is helpful to use terminology familiar in the industry to identify problems.
 Below are some helpful terms.

 A device usually located in grass areas or near the street that measures the water used on the property.
 It is usually visible in a concrete or plastic box underground.

 House main water supply:

 An underground pipe that runs from the meter to the house.
 It is under pressure all the time and is usually the main supply for all the property.
 There is usually a shut-off valve located on the side of your home or near the irrigation system components.